hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [October 25 2017] Schedule of group interview this week.

+As we announced, there will be individual group meetings with Hongseok on Thursday and Friday this week.
+Here is a tentative schedule.

+1. 6:00pm - 6:40pm on October 26 (Thu) : Junmin, Juhee
+2. 7:40pm - 8:20pm on October 26 (Thu) : Junoh, Sujin, Changwha
+3. 8:20pm - 9:00pm on October 26 (Thu) : Junghun, Wonyeol
+4. 7:00pm - 7:40pm on October 27 (Fri) : Ly Le, Minkee, Junoh
+5. 7:40pm - 8:20pm on October 27 (Fri) : Donghyun, Hyunsoo, Hyunsoo

 #### [October 22 2017] [Homework 1](https://github.com/hongseok-yang/probprog17/blob/master/Homework/Homework1/homework1.pdf) is out.
 Submit your solutions to the TA (Byungsoo) by 2:00pm on 6 November (Monday).

 #### [September 25 2017] 2D physics and program induction examples.